Skip to content

 Cinnamon

 As one of the most popular culinary herbs, cinnamon is full of amazing health benefits!
-It is rich in antioxidants and has the power to help lower blood sugar levels, aids with digestion, and improve immunity.
+It is rich in antioxidants and has the power to help lower blood sugar levels, aid with digestion, and improve immunity.
 Cinnamon is anti-inflammatory and helps to protect the heart and brain function.
 It has natural antibiotic and anti-viral properties, so it can help to fight viruses and infections.
-Cinnamon can also help to fight fungal infections including Candida.
+Cinnamon can also help to fight fungal infections, including Candida.

 Nutmeg